-4.3.6 Statistical procedures to analyze data
+4.3.6 Statistical Procedures to Analyze Data

-The standard method of analyzing quantitative questionnaire data is by means of submitting them to various statistical procedures.
-These involve a range of different techniques, from calculating item score means on a pocket calculator to running complex statistical analyses.
-As mentioned earlier, it is beyond the scope of this book to provide a detailed analysis of the available procedures.
+The standard method of analyzing quantitative questionnaire data involves submitting them to various statistical procedures.
+These include a range of different techniques, from calculating item means on a pocket calculator to running complex statistical analyses.
+As mentioned earlier, it is beyond the scope of this book to provide a detailed analysis of the available procedures (for non-technical discussions of statistics, see Dörnyei, 2007; Pallant, 2007).
 Instead, I would like to emphasize one crucial aspect of statistical data analysis that is so often misunderstood or ignored by novice researchers: the distinction between descriptive statistics and inferential statistics.

-Descriptive statistics
+Descriptive Statistics

 Descriptive statistics are used to summarize sets of numerical data in order to conserve time and space.
 It is obvious that providing the mean and the range (i.e., minimum and maximum values) of a variable is a more professional way of describing the respondents' answers than listing all the scores that have been obtained.
-And if we also include the standard deviation of the results (which is an index of the average disparity among the scores), we have achieved a wellrounded description of the scores that would satisfy most purposes.
+And if we also include the standard deviation of the results (which is an index of the average disparity among the scores), we have achieved a well-rounded description of the scores that would satisfy most purposes.
 Thus, descriptive statistics offer a tidy way of presenting the data we have.
 The important thing, however, is to note that these statistics do not allow drawing any general conclusions that would go beyond the sample.
-In practice this means that we ought to start every sentence which describes descriptive features by 'In my sample....'
-If you want to say something about possible general lessons that may be drawn from your study - which is what we usually do when we write a journal article or give a conference presentation - you need to compute inferential statistics.
+In practice this means that we ought to start every sentence which describes descriptive findings by "In my sample ..."
+If we want to draw some more general lessons from the study-which is what we usually do when we write a journal article or give a conference presentation-we need to compute inferential statistics.

-Inferential statistics
+Inferential Statistics

-Descriptive statistics are useful, for example, to describe the achievement of a particular class of learners.
+Broadly speaking, inferential statistics are the same as descriptive statistics except that the computer also tests whether the results that we observed in our sample (e.g., mean differences or correlations) are powerful enough to generalize to the whole population.
+It makes intuitive sense that what we find needs to pass a certain threshold of magnitude to be of general significance-inferential statistics basically evaluates the results against such a threshold.
+Let us look at the following example.
+Descriptive statistics are useful to describe the achievement of a particular class of learners.
 What happens, however, if we notice that, say, the L2 learning achievement of boys and girls shows a remarkable difference in our sample, with girls outperforming boys (which is often the case)?
-Can we draw the inference that girls are better language learners?
-No. Based on descriptive statistics all we can say is that in this class girls did better than boys.
+Can we draw the inference that girls tend to be better language learners?
+No, we cannot.
+Based on descriptive statistics all we can say is that in this class girls did better than boys.
 In order to venture any generalization concerning the wider population and not just the particular sample, we need to show that the difference between girls and boys is significant in the statistical sense.
 To achieve this, we need to employ inferential statistical procedures.